 Chef de parties

-Availability currently ok in Glasgow, Edinburgh, Perthshire and central belt.
+Availability is ok in Glasgow, Edinburgh, Perthshire and central belt.
 Quality can be mixed.
 In rural Scotland with accommodation there are a few candidates if wages are decent, suggesting £9 to £10 per hour.

 The availability of chefs who are looking for more rural jobs such as Fort William, Invernesshire and West Coast is poor although there may be some chefs looking for live in accommodation that may be happy to relocate.